bombasticSlacks/Aspirant/Game/Conjurer.md

 #### Master Conjuration
 If your character has [Expert Conjuration](#Expert%20Conjuration) training, your character can perform [Ritual](Ritual) to:

-Summon a magical creature that obeys, conjure an exact item of need (the owner may be angry about this), teleport yourself and others.
+* Summon a magical creature that obeys.
+* Conjure an exact item of need (the owner may be angry about this).
+* Teleport yourself and others.